unagisoftware/ruber/README.md

   :expires_at: 2025-03-27 16:46:12.256308000 -03:00
 ```

 In case you want to go for this option, you'll need to set the `file_cache_path` attribute to determine where to save the file.

 ‼️ **Make sure that this path is in your `.gitignore` to avoid pushing your token to the repo.**

 ## Resources

-Ruber maps the resources from Uber API to internal resources.
-For example there is a `Ruber::DeliveryResource` that lets you create, find, list, cancel, etc, deliveries in Uber.
-When you call this methods on these resources, it'll return objects that are created using [Data Define](https://docs.ruby-lang.org/en/3.2/Data.html), allowing you to access data in a Ruby-ish way.
 Ruber maps resources from the Uber API to internal resources.
 For example, `Ruber::DeliveryResource` lets you create, find, list, cancel, and manage deliveries in Uber.
 When you call these methods on a resource, it returns objects created using [Data Define](https://docs.ruby-lang.org/en/3.2/Data.html), allowing you to access data in a Ruby-like way.

 ```ruby